brabster/tw-site-mkdocs/docs/posts/2024-04-23-codespaces/index.md

 For example, my first attempts a couple of weeks ago to use devcontainers to keep projects away from my local filesystem and services in VSCode met with failure because the extension seems [incompatible with a rootless docker (or rootless anything) install](https://github.com/microsoft/vscode-remote-release/issues/7354).

 My day job isn't defending - it's solving problems and delivering value for clients.
 It's up to me how much time and effort I put into defence and both are limited.
-I've concluded that attackers, who have spent **their** professional lives attacking computer systems, are going to be way better at attacking than I could possibly be at defending.
+I've concluded that attackers, who have spent **their careers** attacking computer systems, are going to be way better at attacking than I could possibly be at defending.
 Any of these things I could try, making my own life more difficult, and still miss something that leaves me exposed.

 ## Operating System Architecture at Fault?